chalianwar/chalianwar.github.io/_pages/about.md

 ### Recent Publications
-* <span style="color:green"> 🏆 Best paper award from ACM SYSTOR'23 for our work on serving files efficiently in serverless computing.</span>
+* 🏆 Best paper award from ACM SYSTOR'23 for our work on serving files efficiently in serverless computing.
 * Paper Proposal accepted in I2Q (ISCA'23).
 Congratulations to Xinran and Connor!
 * Extended Abstract accepted in QCCC (HPDC'23).
 Congratulations to Xinran and Connor!
 * Paper accepted in Systor'23.
 Congratulations to Alex and the team!